ninelore/ninelore.github.io/content/projects/ArmaOnLinux.md

 -  `-noLogs` Not having to write logs may increase performance, but be sure to disable this if you need to troubleshoot problems.
 -  `-malloc=<string>` Use a particular Memory Allocator (for advanced users)(More infos [here](https://community.bistudio.com/wiki/Arma_3:_Custom_Memory_Allocator)).

 -  `-cpuCount=1` Reportedly solves some issure for some people but might decrease performance by a noticable amount.
-NOTE: This is fixed on the arma perf brance and will find its way into the release branch of Arma soon.
+NOTE: This is fixed on the arma perf branch and will find its way into the release branch of Arma soon.

+#### 6.2 General Linux gaming optimizations
+Note: These Tips aren't exclusive to Arma, but will apply to almost all Linux gaming.
+- Use a non-standard kernel:
+  - Arch Linux oficially supports the `linux-zen` kernel in its repositories
+  - Debian / Ubuntu users can try the [Liquorix](https://liquorix.net/) or [XanMod](https://xanmod.org/) kernels
+  - Advanced users can build a customized kernel for their system with the help of [linux-tkg](https://github.com/Frogging-Family/linux-tkg)
+- Use different desktop enviroment or optimize a slow one:
+  - KDE Plasma users can replace `kwin` with `kwin-lowlatency`
+  - You might want to switch to a slimmer desktop enviroment like XFCE, LXQt or a bare window manager setup (advanced users)

 ### Epilogue